fenstamaker/VoxelTech/index.md

 license
 -------

 <div id="code>
-Copyright (c) 2011, Gary Fenstamaker
+Copyright (c) 2011, Gary Fenstamaker<br />
 All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:<br />
 	* Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 	* Redistributions in binary form must reproduce the above copyright